siri404-gh/sreeram.app_old/src/web/posts/ide/editor_config.md

 This plugin attempts to override user/workspace settings with settings found in `.editorconfig` files.
 Below is my configuration.

+## Install

+Make sure you have installed the editorconfig extension for VS code.

 ## Configure

 Create a file called `.editorconfig` at the root of the project with the following code.

 ## Code
     # http://editorconfig.org